teizz/repogirl/README.md

 Mirrorlist that actively checks mirrors before serving them back.
 Written in Go.

+# Features
+* Config via environment variables:
+    * Quick check of uri's in `REPO_MIRRORS` for an existing release of a requested repo before serving.
+    * On-the-fly aliasing of releases to easy to remember names using `RELEASE_ALIASES`.
+    * Disable checking of mirror TLS certificates by setting `INSECURE_SKIP_VERIFY=1`.
+* Opportunistic HTTPS support if a `key.pem` and `cert.pem` are found.
+* Opportunistic serving of files from a directory named `pub` if found.
+* On-demand repo diffs between 2 releases (possibly from different mirrors)
+* Possible to build into a single binary (+CA-certs) container.

 # Running after building

 * Set environment variables a list of mirrors you assume will be up (comma separated).